 Rarely seen, and even more rarely caught, this specimen was caught alive, although it did not remain that way for long.
 After death, it was transported to the Natural History Museum where it was frozen while a tank large enough to accommodate the huge specimen was designed and built.

-The Spirit Collection (and Archie) can be visited on special guided tours.
+The Spirit Collection (and Archie) can be visited on special guided behind the scenes tours.